About the QCA Cluster

 However, in order to make use of the power of quantum computing in the short term, we need to identify the most promising computational challenges, and optimize software implementations to take advantage of the strength of specific hardware platforms.
 This requires direct collaboration between end-users, experts in software development, and hardware infrastructure of quantum systems tailor-made to specific applications.

-The Scottish Centre for Innovation in Quantum Computing and Simulation brings together the world-class expertise across quantum hardware and software at the University of Strathclyde, University of Edinburgh, and University of Glasgow.
+The Quantum Computing Application Cluster brings together the world-class expertise across quantum hardware and software at the University of Strathclyde, University of Edinburgh, and University of Glasgow.
 By joining up our capability in software for end-user applications with expertise in developing novel quantum-hardware platforms, we will accelerate the development of quantum-computing technologies in Scotland, aiming to make end-user advantages over classical computing possible in the near term.

 The software applications we develop will be optimized for specific near-term hardware to accelerate the potential impact on end-users.
 We will primarily focus on our local hardware platforms but we also have connections to other platforms through national and international collaborations.

-Our members are strongly connected to the UK National Quantum Technologies programme, especially through the Phase II Quantum Technologies Hub for Computing and Simulation, and an EPSRC Programme Grant in Quantum Simulation (DesOEQ).
-We also participate in leading European Quantum Technologies Flagship projects, including PASQuanS (for the development of analogue quantum simulators for end-user applications), and the Quantum Internet Alliance.
-Our software programme activities are also supported by three US grants (US Air Force and US Navy).
+We also participate in leading European Quantum Technologies Flagship projects, including PASQuanS (for the development of analogue quantum simulators for end-user applications), AVaQus (Coherent quantum annealers by engineering novel superconducting quantum circuits), and the Quantum Internet Alliance.
+Our software programme activities are supported by three US grants (US Air Force and US Navy).
 We are also connected more broadly with basic research in Scotland through the Scottish Universities Physical Alliance (SUPA), and the Quantum Information Scotland Network (QUISCO).